-Sl Particulars 3. e following Regulations and Guidelines prescribed under the Securities and Exchange Board India Act, 1992 ('SEBI Act') (a) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; (b) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; (c) The Securities and Exchange Board of India (Listing Obligation and Disclosure Requirement) Regulations, 2015 (d) The Company has complied with the provisions of the Securities and Exchange Board of India (Debenture Trustee) (Amendment) Regulations 2017 4. have also examined compliance with the applicable clauses of the following: Secretarial ndards issued by the Institute of Company Secretaries of India.
-1. Un der the Companies Act, 2013 information and explanations given to us by the Company that the Company h complied with the provisions of the Companies Act.
-2013 ("the Act") and the at based on our examination and verification of the records produced to us and according to the ormation and explanations given to us by the Company that the Company has, in our opinion, inplied with the provisions of the Companies Act.
+Sl Particulars 3. e following Regulations and Guidelines prescribed under the Securities and Exchange Board India Act, 1992 ('SEBI Act') (a) (a) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; (b) (b) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; (c) The Securities and Exchange Board of India (Listing Obligation and Disclosure Requirement) Regulations, 2015 (d) The Company has complied with the provisions of the Securities and Exchange Board of India (Debenture Trustee) (Amendment) Regulations 2017 4. have also examined compliance with the applicable clauses of the following: Secretarial ndards issued by the Institute of Company Secretaries of India.
+1. Un der the Companies Act, 2013 A. info at based on our examination and verification of the records produced to us and according to the formation and explanations given to us by the Company that the Company has, in our opinion, applied with the provisions of the Companies Act.
 2013 ("the Act") and the rules made under Act and Memorandum, and Articles of Association of the Company, inter alia with regard to: a.
-Maintenance of various statutory registers and documents and making necessary entries therein; • b.
+Maintenance of various statutory registers and documents and making necessary entries therein; b.
 Forms, returns, documents and resolutions required to be filed with the Register of Companies and the Central Government; c.
 Service of documents by the company on its members and Registrar of Companies. d.
 Notices, Agenda and Minutes of proceedings of General Meetings and of the Board and its Committee meetings including Circular Resolution; e.
 The meetings of: i.
 Board of Directors held on 29 th April, 2023; 28 th July, 2023, 22 nd November, 2023, and 9 th February, 2024 (including the Circular Resolutions passed during the year) ii.
 CSR Committee held on 28 th July, 2023 iii.
 Audit Committee Meeting held on 20 th Jan 2024.